Premiership of Doug Ford: 2018 Ontario general election

 Ford won the Progressive Conservative Party of Ontario leadership election on March 10, 2018.
 He represented Etobicoke North.

-In the 2018 Ontario general election held on June 7, 2018, Ford won a majority government with 76 of the 124 seats in the legislature with approximately 56.67% of potential voters voting.
+In the 2018 Ontario general election held on June 7, Ford won a majority government with 76 of the 124 seats in the legislature with approximately 56.67% of potential voters voting.

 2022 Ontario general election

 Ford led the Progressive Conservatives to another majority government in the 2022 provincial election.
 The PCs gained seven more seats than they had won in 2018.

 2025 Ontario general election

-Ford won an 80 seat majority in the 44th Ontario general election.
-Originally scheduled by election date laws to be held by June 4, 2026, Ford triggered an early provincial election, called a snap election, for Feb.
-27, 2025 after meeting with Ontario's lieutenant-governor.
+Ford won an 36-seat majority in the 44th Ontario general election.
+Originally scheduled by election date laws to be held by June 4, 2026, Ford triggered an early provincial election, called a snap election, for February 27, 2025, after meeting with Ontario's lieutenant-governor.

-Policies
+Policies and events in office

 Economic policy

 Ford's government cancelled the basic income pilot project.
 He opposes the laying off of government workers.
 He supports the use of attrition to eliminate government jobs that he believes are not needed.
 Ford believes in hiring independent auditors to audit government spending.
 Jay Goldberg of the Canadian Taxpayers Federation labelled Ford's spending excessive and noted Ontario's large debt increases under his government.

 In June 2019, Rod Phillips, who served as Minister of the Environment, Conservation and Parks, replaced Vic Fedeli as Ontario's finance minister.
 Andrea Khanjin was appointed as Parliamentary Assistant to the Minister of the Environment, Conservation and Parks in June 2018.

 Starting in January 2019, those who are working full-time and earning less than $30,000 a year would pay no provincial income tax, in the new LIFT program but minimum wage would be frozen at $14 per hour.
 They eliminated 3 legislative offices including the Environmental Commissioner of Ontario (ECO), child and youth advocate and French language services commissioner positions.
 The surtax on the highest earning Ontarians that would have generated about $275 million in revenue, was cancelled.
 The proposed French language university was cancelled as were three university satellite campuses.

 Fedeli served as minister until he was moved to economic development in June 2019 in a major cabinet shuffle.
 According to CTV News Queen's Park Bureau Chief, Colin D'Mello, Premier Ford removed Fedeli as Finance Minister on June 20, 2019 in the "wake of a disastrous budget rollout that's left the Progressive Conservative government drowning in negative publicity."